tlvaldepena/vectorsurv.org/_docs/arthropod/v5/collection.md

     the same 400m limitation mentioned above.

-  - The user can make the map zoom in and out using the "+/-" buttons in the upper left hand corner, or by scrolling while hovering over the map.
+  - The user can make the map zoom in and out using the "+/-" buttons in the upper left-hand corner, or by scrolling while hovering over the map.

   - The "Show Existing sites" toggle will add gray markers for other